-COMMITTED TO ACADEMIC
+COMMITTED TO ACADEMIC EXCELLENCE

-We emphasize programming that provides student-athletes with critical support and cultivates skills to supplement their education.
+Student-Athlete Development emphasizes programming that provides student-athletes with critical support and cultivates skills to supplement their education.
 The most critical period of a student's academic career is the first year.
 We provide retention programs that assist student-athletes in the academic transition during the first year on campus.

 All programs share a common theme.
 Student-athletes must build a network of resources that will increase their chances of academic and personal success and prepare them for life after college.
 In addition, student-athletes must become integrated into campus life to achieve their full potential.